 01.02 The material condition and as-found configuration of the site, structures, equipment, documentation, personnel, and items relied on for safety (IROFS), conform to regulations and license/certificate requirements, and are appropriate to protect worker and public safety during normal, off-normal, and accident conditions.

-88135.04-02 GUIDANCE
+88135.04-02 GENERAL GUIDANCE

+Select a reasonable distribution of partial walkdown sample(s) each quarter.

+If available, consider risk insights regarding significant initiating events or upset conditions for the given facility and/or equipment configuration.
+Such insights should be used to assess the licensee’s awareness of the need for compensatory measures.

+Select systems with a high risk significance for the current facility configuration (considering out-of-service, inoperable, or degraded condition); or a risk-significant system or train that was recently realigned following an extended system outage, maintenance, modification, or testing; or an out-of-service risk-significant system/train.

+When selecting a system walkdown sample, consider the following:

 the current Integrated Safety Analysis (ISA) Summary and safety basis documentation, including the licensee’s ISA methodology used by the licensee to determine the consequence and likelihood of the accident sequences

-process safety controls or IROFS for accident sequences, including the identification of licensee’s assumptions and bounding cases as they apply to each of the selected accident sequences, safety controls, or IROFS
+process safety controls or IROFS for risk-significant accident sequences, including the identification of licensee’s assumptions and bounding cases as they apply to each of the selected accident sequences, safety controls, or IROFS

 management measures for selected IROFS or other required programs for selected process safety controls to ensure that the safety controls will be available and reliable to function when needed